karmaniverous/serverless-lodash-plugin/README.md

 - Any [lodash function](https://lodash.com/docs/4.17.15).

 `<param1>`, `<param2>`, etc. can be just about anything, including a reference to a `lodash` function like `_.parseInt`.
 [Raise an issue](https://github.com/karmaniverous/serverless-lodash-plugin/issues) if you figure out how to break it!

+**Your output must be a primitive value, not an object or an array, or Serverless will throw an error.** This is probably a Serverless limitation, but if you have the use case [raise an issue](https://github.com/karmaniverous/serverless-lodash-plugin/issues) and I'll see what I can do.

 Any `undefined` output will be converted to `NULL` to avoid breaking Serverless.